Virginia Tech® home

 ENGE 1014: Engineering Success Seminar, 1 credit

-*must be eligible for MATH 1225
+*must have CREDIT for MATH 1225

-MATH 1214: Preparation for Calculus, 3 credits
+• Math 1214: Preparations for Calculus, 3 credits

-Pathways 2, 3, or 6a, 3 credits
+• Pathways 2, 3, or 6a, 3 credits

 *Students must successfully complete ALEKS Placement, Preparation and Learning Assessment to participate in this course.
 ALEKS helps identify students’ best starting point to ensure their success in math and chemistry.